SafeCo and Liberty Mutual RightTrack: Pros and Cons

 Well then, are you willing to prove it?
-You can, if you install the RightTrack telematics device in your car to track your driving habits.
+You can, if you install the Liberty Mutual RightTrack telematics device in your car to track your driving habits.
 Both Liberty Mutual and Safeco offer customers car insurance discounts — up to 30 percent! — in exchange for participating in RightTrack.
 Sounds good… but it’s a little more complicated than that.

 Used jointly by Safeco and Liberty Mutual, RightTrack is one of many telematics programs out there.
-In the car insurance world, telematics means the use of a small in-car device to track people’s driving habits.
+In the car insurance world, telematics means the use of a small in-car device or mobile app to track people’s driving habits.

 The RightTrack program is simple.
 There’s no charge to sign up.
 In some states, you receive a little device in the mail that plugs into your car (usually into a port under the steering wheel).
 In other states, you get a digital tag that you stick on your windshield, which works in conjunction with the RightTrack app.

 Looking to bypass this program and get cheaper insurance without going through this process?
 Enter your zip code below and we’ll compare the rates of 60+ insurance companies.

 RightTrack is an option for Liberty Mutual drivers in most states.
 But where you live will have an impact on the type of device that tracks your driving habits.

 If you are eligible, there are three different ways that Liberty Mutual may track your driving habits.
 Here’s a closer look at each.

 If you live in New York, Liberty Mutual will provide a RightTrack Plug-In that you connect directly to your vehicle.
 Once you agree to the terms and conditions of the RightTrack option, the company will ship you a device.

 The device needs to be plugged into the OBD port of your vehicle.
 Typically, the OBD port is under the driver’s side dashboard.
 But you can check your vehicle’s manual if you struggle to find this entry port.